zincio/apidocs/source/includes/_orders.md

 Note that abortion is best effort, so we cannot guaranteed that you will be able to abort a request.

+## Amazon Email Verification

+Amazon occasionally requires additional verification of account ownership by emailing you a code to enter during login.
+If this happens during an order, you will receive an `account_locked_verification_required` error.
+In this case, please check the email associated with the account and obtain the verification code.
+Then resubmit your order and supply the code as `verification_code` under the `retailer_credentials` object.
+Another option is to enable Two Factor Authentication on your account and supply the `totp_2fa_key` with every order, which will skip Amazon email verification, for more detail review the info on ['retailer_credentials'](#retailer-credentials-object)

 ## Adding an Amazon Affiliate Tag